JohnXLivingston/peertube-plugin-livechat/support/documentation/content/contributing/document/_index.de.md

 Das verwendete Thema ist [hugo-theme-learn](https://learn.netlify.app/).
 Sie sollten dessen Dokumentation lesen, bevor Sie mit der Bearbeitung der Dokumentation beginnen.

+When a new plugin version is released, or when documentation is updated, plugin maintainers will merge the `main` branch to the `documentation` branche.
+This will trigger github and gitlab pipelines, and update published documentation.

 ## Übersätzungen